Policy in Focus: A Virtual Exchange on Global Education Policies and Comparative Perspectives

 Designing a Global Classroom

-The module introduced concepts of global competence and a teaching approach that leads to improved critical thinking and problem solving from a global perspective.
+The module introduced concept of an international teaching approachs that leads to improved critical thinking and problem solving from a global perspective.
 The module focused on appropriate technology use to connect classrooms across borders where students could ask questions to virtual guests about how elementary students learn in other world regions.

 EDG4930: Global Studies for Educators